 Externalization is the accounting term for excluding expenses incurred by an operation, such as oil drilling and refining, that would affect the land, water, and environment where the drilling is taking place, or affect those who live in the area whose air, water, and soil become contaminated due to this operation.

-Those costs typically run into the many millions but do not show up on the company's balance sheets.
-They do show up, however, on the towns', municipalities' or the state's balance sheets.
+Those costs typically run into the many millions but do not show up on the company’s balance sheets.
+They do show up, however, on the towns’, municipalities’ or the state’s balance sheets.
 Remediation, litigation due to violations of law, and medical expenses are not at all factored into the cost of doing business.
-Those expenses fall on our shoulders.
+We, the taxpayers, pay for these.

 But this is not just a quantitative, monetary matter.
 These are people’s lives that are at stake, lives horribly shortened or plagued by disease through respiratory illnesses, water-borne diseases, and more.